-the various localities.
+With correspondents engaged in the various localities.
 The Record is enabled to present to its readers not only news of Buchanan and vicinity, but news from all parts of the county.
 It will be a local paper devoted to the interests of the people.

-The Record will not only be a live wide-awake newspaper, but it will be a journal that can go into every home, and its prime motive will be to create a spirit of belief in the town, of confidence in its opportunities, of faith in its future.
-The paper will gladly co operate with the town officials, the Business Men's association and all other agencies booming the town in an effort to advance industrial Buchanan and thus promote the welfare of the town.
+The Record will not only be a live wide-awake newspaper, but it will be a journal that can go into every home, and its prime motive will be to create a spirit of belief in the town, of confidence in its opportunities, of faith in its future. paper will gladly co operate with the town officials, the Business Men's association and all other agencies booming the town in an effort to advance industrial Buchanan and thus promote the welfare of the town.

 The almost unlimited electric power which is available here should be vastly helpful to the Business Men's association in its effort to induce manufacturing concerns to come here, and it is hoped that a number more of successful and aggressive companies will be secured.

-In politics The Berrien County Record will be independent, and regardless of the stand the editor sees fit to take, he will always have re-spect for the convictions of other The paper will paint things men. in their true color, the editor not being a believer in shams.
-But Mr. Iauch is thoroughly reliable, a
+In politics The Berrien County Record will be independent, and regardless of the stand the editor sees fit to take, he will always have respect for the convictions of other The paper will paint things he believes, and he will aim at al sold.

-Other cities, large and small, hay had special Go-to-Church-Sunday which were attended by the best results, and the plan is to make it double observance in Buchanan a event long to be remembered in r. ligious and patriotic circles.
+Other cities, large and small, has had special Go-to-Church-Sunday which were attended by the hest results, and the plan is to make it double observance in Buchanau z event long to be remembered in r. ligious and patriotic circles.

 The pastors of the town met the prayer meeting room of .th Presbyterian church last Friday a ternoon and perfected arrangemen for the local observance.
 The pla is to get everybody to go to churc on Feb.
 22. The pastors want ever man, woman and child in Buchana and vicinity to go to church at leas once on Feb.
 22, and twice if poss ble.
-The ministers hope that eac person will not only make arrang ε ments now to attend, but also t help agitate the movement and mak-Sunday, Feb.
+The ministers hope that eac person will not only make arrange ments now to attend, but also t help agitate the movement and mak-Sunday, Feb.
 22, 1914, a rousing day for the churches and for the patri otic spirit of the community.

-Go-to-Church-Sunday may be fad in the religious world, but it. observance is bringing results.
+Go-to-Church-Sunday may be fad in the religious world, but it observance is bringing results.
 Chi cago tried out the innovation las times to be fair, reasonable and

-The Berrien County Record is a merger of the Record, the Buchan Be Argus and the Galien Advocate a ing alone in the field.
-The Record cheaper medium through which ad vertisers can reach all the people of Buchanan and vicinity, and in ad dition it assures the people of a bet ter paper than either of the three publications could afford to provide were the field divided.
+The Berrien County Record is a merger of the Record, the Buchan Be Argus and the Galien Advocate a ang alone in the field.
+The Record cheaper medium through which ad vertisers can reach all the people of Buchanen and vicinity, and in ad dition it assures the people of a bet ter paper than either of the three publications could afford to provide were the field divided.

 The Record enjoys one of the largest circulations of any weekly newspaper in the country.
 Effort will be constantly made to increas the circulation and improve th paper.
-Every effort will be mad to furnish subscribers with an up-te date and satisfactory service.
-Th Record hopes to merit a continuanc of the patronage so generously give the retiring editor and publishe and trusts all will co-operate in mal ing The Record not only our pape; but your paper.
+Every effort will be mad to furnish subscribers with an up-to date and satisfactory service.
+The Record hopes to merit a continuanc of the patronage so generously give the retiring editor and publishe and trusts all will co-operate in mal ing The Record not only our pape: but your paper.